Our reaction to the emergence of artificial intelligence (AI) tells more about humans than AI. Responses include three age-old fallacies:

 Later on the church came in and collected these sacrifices for us (money, livestock, etc.), and it turned out to be one of the greatest business ideas in history.
 So clearly, hurting ourselves and bleeding out to please an overwhelming force is something humans love to do.
 But does it help them?

 As a kid, I always marveled at the sick idea of burning something that is precious only to me, not to the god.
 A god clearly doesn’t benefit from a burning cow.
 But I would benefit from a living one.
 So is it the suffering of the farmer who sees his livestock wasted that the deity supposedly enjoys?
 What does that say about the god?
-Or more precisely, what does that say about the worshiper?
+Or more precisely, what does that say about the worshiper – who conjured up an image of god with these characteristics?

-It says that prayer and sacrifice don’t have a purpose – they serve a need.
+It says that prayer and sacrifice don’t have a purpose outside of the worshiper – they fulfill an internal need.
 And the need is to shed the painful sense of being helpless.
 There is nothing we can do about the weather, but by conjuring the imaginary master of the weather and then trying to influence it, we feel that there is something we can do after all.

 In normal circumstances we are not helpless.
 When we have the power to influence the situation ourselves, our priority is to fix the situation.
 But once we are helpless, the priority shifts and it becomes psychological: to make the sense of helplessness go away.
 The first one is the logic of living.
 The second is the logic of mere survival.
 Telling which one is in order is the only wisdom you will ever need.